SVGanesh203/AIVA_RAG_System-/README.md

-# KB-Bot: RAG System with HuggingFace Embeddings & Ollama LLM
+# RAG System with HuggingFace Embeddings & Ollama LLM

 A comprehensive Knowledge Base Bot that leverages RAG (Retrieval Augmented Generation) with HuggingFace embeddings and Ollama local LLM for intelligent document search and Q&A.